Updated 21/04/21 with new studies and charts

 Traditional, unstructured interviews are prone to bias

-Most interviews (at least in my personal experience) are go-with-the-flow affairs, where the interviewer explores details they think are interesting, with plenty of tangents and general chit-chat.
+Most interview techniques (at least in my personal experience) turn the process into go-with-the-flow affairs, where the interviewer explores details they think are interesting, with plenty of tangents and general chit-chat.

 Whilst hiring managers might believe their trusty recruiter-senses can spot talent from a mile away, this type of interviewing has actually been proven to be one of the worst predictors of actual on-the-job performance.